JamesSkemp/words/content/post/the-only-good-thing-thats-happened-related-to-star-wars-in-the-last-15-years.md

 +++
-title = "The only good thing that's happened related to Star Wars in the last 15 years ..." summary = "George Lucas is a fool.
+title = "The only good thing that's happened related to Star Wars in the last 15 years ..." description = "George Lucas is a fool.
 But at least we had Natalie Portman ..." draft = false comments = true date = "2008-08-15T22:55:00-05:00"